 While the CyberTracker project demonstrates the potential value of employing trackers in conservation and scientific research, it also raises a more fundamental question.
 If hunter-gatherers were practicing scientific reasoning it is possible that it may have evolved by means of natural selection and that it may well be an innate ability.
 This would imply that all humans, throughout history, would have been capable of scientific reasoning, irrespective of their culture.

-This may have far-reaching implications for citizen science and the democratization of science.
+This may have far-reaching implications for an inclusive citizen science and the democratization of science.
 If citizens have an innate ability to do scientific reasoning, there is no reason why citizens should not be able to participate in science in a more fundamental way.

 Citizen science involves volunteers, regardless of education, in scientific research.
 The degree of involvement of citizens in science varies from a very basic level of participation through to the publication of original research in peer reviewed science journals.
 Citizen science can be broadly divided into two categories, Participatory Citizen Science and Independent Citizen Science.
 These categories, however, represent a continuous spectrum from the most basic through to the most advanced levels.

 Participatory Citizen Science usually involves volunteers collecting data, following simple data collection protocols.
 Projects are initiated and managed by professional scientists, who also analyze and publish the data.
 Projects may involve volunteers in varying degrees in the project design, data collection and data analysis.
 In some cases volunteers may be involved in all aspects of the research projects, working with professional scientists.